Analysis | The Equality Act and the ramped-up culture war over LGBTQ rights

 Greene was criticized for engaging this issue in a characteristically brash manner, but her position doesn’t take her out of the GOP mainstream.
 Richard Grenell, who was the highest-ranking gay person in the Trump administration, went on social media Wednesday to criticize the bill.
 “Gay conservatives are standing against this radical legislation,” the former acting director of national intelligence tweeted.
 “This isn’t about LGBT equality.
 It would create inequality.
 Senators who care about real equality should reject it.”

-And during the Thursday confirmation hearing of Dr. Rachel Levine, a transgender woman Biden nominated to be an assistant secretary of Health an Human Services, Sen. Rand Paul (R.-Ky.) raised eyebrows with a comparison between giving hormone suppressants to adolescents to the practice of genital mutilation.
+And during the Thursday confirmation hearing of Rachel Levine, a transgender woman Biden nominated to be an assistant secretary of Health an Human Services, Sen. Rand Paul (R.-Ky.) raised eyebrows with a comparison between giving hormone suppressants to adolescents to the practice of genital mutilation.

 “American culture is now normalizing the idea that minors can be given hormones to prevent their biological development of their secondary sexual characteristics,” Paul said.
 “Like surgical mutilation, hormonal interruption of puberty can permanently alter and prevent secondary sexual characteristics.”